-At this time, we do not have a request for applications open.
-We anticipate publishing a new request in February 2019.
+We anticipate publishing a new request in February 2020.

 Dr. Riboldi completed her medical degree and neurology residency at the University of Milan.
 She spent her last year of residency as a research fellow at the Motor Neuron Center at Columbia University, where she studied molecular and cellular basis of neurodegeneration.

 Riccardo Melani, PhD, Fresco Basic Research Fellow (2018–2020)

 Dr. Melani received his PhD in psychology from the University of Florence.
 He worked at the National Research Council in Pisa, where he also performed his first postdoctoral training.
 Under the supervision of Nicoletta Berardi, MD, and Tommaso Pizzorusso, PhD, he studied how environmental stimulation affects learning and memory, and he investigated synaptic properties that regulate behavior in health and disease.
 In 2017, Dr. Melani joined NYU Langone, conducting research in the laboratory of Ipe Ninan, PhD, on the mechanisms that underlie synaptic transmission and plasticity in the medial habenula–interpeduncular nucleus pathway, focusing on the role of this network in the modulation of aversive responses.

 Guendalina Bastioli, PhD, Fresco Basic Research Fellow (2018–2020)